-Members choose to learn within "projects."
-A project may involve a topic like geology, photography, small animals, food and nutrition, or bicycling.
+Members choose to learn within "projects".
+A project may be a topic like geology, photography, small animals, food and nutrition, or bicycling.
 It can be almost any subject that young people are interested in.
-Each club offers different projects depending on the needs and interests of youth and availability of caring adults to lead the project.
-Completed projects may be exhibited at the local county fair or similar UC 4-H event.
-They are evaluated, and awards are given for quality work.
+Each club offers different projects depending on the needs and interests of youth and availability of caring, adults to lead the project.
+Completed projects may be exhibited at the County Fair or similar UC 4-H event.
+They are judged and awards are given for quality work.